 In August, 2016, the ESRC announced its support for a new group of Doctoral Training Partnerships (DTP).

-The CCRI is delighted to be part of the partnership led by Cardiff University and from October 2017 students in the DTP will benefit from funding and training provided by the Universities that make up the partnership, sharing expertise and experience.
+The CCRI is delighted to be part of the partnership led by Cardiff University and from October 2017 students in the DTP have benefited from funding and training provided by the Universities that make up the partnership, sharing expertise and experience.

 This means that CCRI students in the DTP can benefit from funding as well as training opportunities from a large team of specialist social scientists and the chance to work with the CCRI on practical research.

 If you are interested in conducting a postgraduate research degree in the CCRI, please contact Dr Matt Reed firstname.lastname@example.org

 This is an exciting development and a recognition of the status of the CCRI as achieving high-level outcomes in research and publications that mean we can support students to a very high-level.
 We are what the research council describes as ‘a pocket of excellence’ and through the DTP we can build on that strength.

 There is an annual ESRC Wales DTP PhD studentship competition in November when applications for 1+3 and +3 studentships, full time or part time.
 In addition, collaborative studentship opportunities may become available and these will be posted on our vacancies page.

 - ESRC will not normally support any full-time student for more than four years or the part-time equivalent based on the student’s actual time commitment.